BodiAugustus/ashley_defi/README.md

 #146.
 Created renderCard function to refactor CourseCard and display search input to UI.
 Styled results container.

 #147.
 Set up filter search functionality.
 Created options for filter in filter/index.js.
 Mapped over OPTIONS to render each option to ui.Allowed option selected via onChange.
 Created onFilterSelect and passed via props to managed.

+#148.
+Filtered search results and displayed to ui in renderCard.
+Created filteredCourses to clean up return statement, replaced.